mwsohn/TableTools.jl/README.md

 ### Options:

-skipmissing - set to `false` to include `missing` values in the frequency table
+- skipmissing - set to `false` to include `missing` values in the frequency table

-sort - set it to `true` to sort the output table by the order of frequency with the largest category on top.
+- sort - set it to `true` to sort the output table by the order of frequency with the largest category on top.
 It can only be used in the one-way table

+- pct - set it to any combination of `r` (row), `c` (column)), and/or `e` (cell) percentages as a Symbol.
+For example, `:rce` will produce a table with row, column, and cell percentages (in that order) in the same table

-summarize - specify a "continuous" variable to produce means, standard deviations, and counts in a one-way or two-way tables
+- summarize - specify a "continuous" variable to produce means, standard deviations, and counts in a one-way or two-way tables

 ## Example
 ```